cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-08-05 at 20.04.16.png" alt=""><figcaption></figcaption></figure>

-Transitioning from bar plots, we venture into the domain of heatmaps using the `generate_taxa_heatmap_single` function.
-Heatmaps offer a unique, colorful perspective on data, visually encapsulating the richness and patterns of microbial abundance across samples.

-Heatmaps are particularly insightful for discerning clusters of microbial families that exhibit similar abundance profiles across different samples.
-By default, the function will cluster rows (taxa/features) based on their abundance patterns.
-If researchers wish to see the taxa in their original order without clustering, they can achieve this by setting `cluster.rows = FALSE`.
-However, when clustering is enabled, patterns of microbial families with congruent abundance become readily discernible, painting a vivid picture of microbial dynamics.

-The function also allows for column clustering when `cluster.cols = TRUE`, which can be instrumental in revealing samples that share analogous abundance characteristics.
-This could be pivotal in unearthing hidden sample groups or conditions that exhibit similar microbial compositions.
+Besides boxplots, MicrobiomeStat can also generate heatmaps using the `generate_taxa_heatmap_single` function.
+Heatmaps are particularly insightful for discerning clusters of taxa/features that exhibit similar abundance profiles across amples.
+By default, the function will only cluster rows (taxa/features) based on their abundance patterns.
+The columns are ordered by `group.var` and `strata.var`.
+If users wish to see the taxa in their original order without clustering, they can achieve this by setting `cluster.rows = FALSE`.
+The function also allows for column clustering by setting `cluster.cols = TRUE`, which can be instrumental in revealing groups of samples with similar abundance profiles.
+Note that when `feature.dat.type` is "count” or "proportion", the data will be visualized using proportions.
+For "other" type, the original scale will be used.
+Following is an example:

-We can generate of the heatmap of the selected taxa using:

 ```r
 generate_taxa_heatmap_single(